I am from New Jersey. New Yorkers may think they have better bagels and pizza, but they’re wrong.

-Currently, I am a PhD candidate in the Brito Lab at Cornell University in the field of Genetics, Genomics & Development, and shortly thereafter joined the Brito Lab in the Meinig School of Biomedical Engineering.
-My graduate work involves the application of different sequencing techniques to understand the movement of mobile genetic elements in the human gut microbiome.
+After undergrad, I enrolled at Cornell University as a graduate student in the field of Genetics, Genomics & Development, and shortly thereafter joined the Brito Lab in the Meinig School of Biomedical Engineering.
+My graduate work involved the application of different sequencing techniques to understand the DNA and RNA content of the human gut microbiome.

 I am interested in bacterial genomics, host-microbe interactions, and all things bacteriophage.
 My training is in molecular biology with a focus on DNA and RNA sequencing of microbiomes.
-While much of my time is spent at the bench, I am proficient in R, Bash, and many Linux-based NGS analysis tools.
+While much of my time is spent at the bench, I am proficient in R, Bash, and many Linux-based sequencing analysis tools.

 In 2020, I co-authored a paper with Dr. Alyssa Kent on the use of proximity ligation sequencing (commonly called Hi-C) to resolve mobile element carriage in the gut microbiomes of cancer patients.
 We found that Hi-C could detect the putative transfer of multi-drug resistance genes between commensal microbes and pathogens within individual patients through time.
 You can read more about it in Ilana’s Behind the Paper highlight or in my Twitter thread:

 Excited for the publication of my first paper as a PhD student in the Brito Lab @ilanabrito123 @CornellBME @NatureComms: "Widespread transfer of mobile antibiotic resistance genes within individual gut microbiomes revealed through bacterial Hi-C" https://t.co/4ZpBtGDA8m— Albert Vill (@_AlbertVill) September 1, 2020

-The Brito Lab is continuing to innovate in the microbiome mobile gene space with techniques like OIL-PCR.
-My current projects involve improvements to metagenomic Hi-C and forays into microbiome metatranscriptomics.
+The Brito Lab is continuing to innovate in the microbiome mobile gene space with techniques like OIL-PCR and GCN models for HGT prediction.